 Boosting alertness can be hugely beneficial to everything from work performance to energy levels.
 If you’ve ever taken a cold shower, you’ll be well aware of the initial shock factor you are faced with when the cold water hits your skin.
 That shock may make it difficult to breathe properly at first but fear not.
 This initial shock causes deep breathing, which results in an increase in both oxygen intake and heart rate, both of which lead to a stronger level of alertness.

 It’s better for hair and skin

-Increased circulation is probably the most talked about benefit of cold showers by professionals.
-When cold water hits limbs and the body as a whole, blood begins to circulate at a faster rate to maintain ideal body temperature.
+Increased circulation is probably the most talked-about benefit of cold showers by professionals.
+When cold water hits limbs and the body as a whole, blood begins to circulate at a faster rate to maintain the ideal body temperature.
 Those suffering from hypertension may find solstice in cold showers, thanks to their ability to trigger the circulatory system to reduce inflammation.

 Speeds up muscle recovery

 Thanks to its regenerative properties, cold water is the perfect antidote to those post-workout aches and pains.
 The rush of cold water causes blood vessels across the body to constrict, increasing blood flow to the core.
 Once back into room temperature, blood vessels again dilate, causing a flurry of warm blood to pump around the body.
 Sports Scientist, Harry Aitkenat Auster says “The flush of fresh oxygenated blood around the body helps to remove any toxins and built-up lactic acid, supporting both the healing of internal damage and aiding sporting recovery”.